TriangleBitDevs/TriangleBitDevs.github.io/_posts/2022-12-14-socratic-seminar-13.md

 [BIP351](https://privatepayments.org) is a stealth address protocol that makes it possible for two parties to transact using addresses that only they can calculate.
 It's an improvement over [BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki) because it takes measures to conceal the initial notification transaction.
 However, it still suffers from some of the same drawbacks: the sender must exercise coin control and it requires an on-chain transaction before any payments can be made.

+**Miniscript**

+[Miniscript](https://bitcoinops.org/en/topics/miniscript/) is a tool to analyze bitcoin script code.
+It will help wallet devs more easily support a wider variety of script templates.
+Rob will demo a miniscript project he's been working on with BDK.

 # Lightning